MileHacker Logo

 Adventure Sport Advisory

-Linz is not a main destination for high-adrenaline adventure sports like white-water rafting or bungee jumping.
+Linz is not a principal destination for high-adrenaline adventure sports like white-water river rafting or bungee jumping.
 Plan your trip with a focus on the gentler outdoor activities that the city and its surroundings provide.

 Cultural Immersion